 - details of any feedback you give us by phone, email, post or via social media

 - information about the services we provide to you

 - your account details, such as username, login details

 - create and manage your account with us

 - provide goods and services to you

 - customise our website and app and its content to your particular preferences

 - notify you of any changes to our website, app, or to our services that may affect you

 - improve our services

-This website is not intended for use by children and we do not knowingly collect or use personal information relating to children.
+This website and app is not intended for use by children and we do not knowingly collect or use personal information relating to children.